 Fractional Distillation refers to the ability to start distilling at a low temperature and ramp up the temperature to sequentially boil the components.
 The components are also sequentially condensed thus allowing separate fractions to be collected.

 Molecular distillation refers to distillation under high vacuum pressure that reduces the probability or frequency of one evaporated molecule encountering another.
-Under high vacuum, evaporation of cannabinoids from oil purportedly migrate unimpeded from the evaporator to the condenser.
+Under a high vacuum, evaporation of cannabinoids from oil purportedly migrates unimpeded from the evaporator to the condenser.
 However, the conditions for true molecular distillation do not occur in the case of cannabis or hemp oils as there are always other compounds that co-distill with the cannabinoids.

 Rotary Evaporators (Rotovaps)

-May be the most common way to accomplish solvent removal in the hemp and cannabis industries.
+Maybe the most common way to accomplish solvent removal in the hemp and cannabis industries.
 A form of short path distillation equipment using a spinning round bottom flask, a vacuum pump, a heating bath, and a chilled condenser, to evaporate and collect volatile fluids into a receiving flask.

-Still refers to an apparatus where distillation (evaporation and condensation) are taking place independent of whether the still is short path, falling film, molecular, or wiped film.
+Still refers to an apparatus where distillation (evaporation and condensation) are taking place independent of whether the still is a short path, falling film, molecular, or wiped film.